icedland/iced/src/csharp/Intel/README.md

 - ✔️High level [Assembler](#assemble-instructions) providing a simple and lean syntax (e.g `asm.mov(eax, edx)`))
 - ✔️The encoder can be used to re-encode decoded instructions at any address
 - ✔️API to get instruction info, eg. read/written registers, memory and rflags bits; CPUID feature flag, flow control info, etc
-- ✔️All instructions are tested (decode, encode, format, instruction info)
 - ✔️Supports `.NET Standard 2.0/2.1+` and `.NET Framework 4.5+`
 - ✔️License: MIT